How to Choose the Right Photo for a Custom Photo Puzzle

 Photos with a clear central subject and varied background detail translate best to puzzles, because the puzzle assembly process needs visual cues across the image to be enjoyable.
 The subject anchors the eye, and the background variety lets each piece find its place.

-Subject types ordered roughly from "always works well" to "tricky":
+Subject types ordered roughly from "reliable" to "tricky":

 - Pet portraits.
 Fur texture, eye highlights, and pose detail give every puzzle piece visual variety.
 Single-subject pet portraits with clear catchlights translate exceptionally well.